-The Alzheimer’s Special Care Units must go further, either segregating or providing a special program for people with dementia.
-An enclosed outside area is required, so residents can safely go outside.
+The Alzheimer’s Special Care Units go even further, either segregating or providing a special program for people with dementia.
+Enclosed outside areas are required, so residents can safely go out into the open air.
 There also may be special locks on doors, to prevent wandering.
 Special training is required for staff (see below).

 Assisted living homes must provide the following information to anyone considering living there: